Sustainable Packaging and Your Business

 When you start to layer these types of other factors in, it is easy to see why two companies that are equally committed to the environment could make vastly different packaging decisions.

-See the next section - Steps To Creating Your Own Sustainability Priorities - for guidance on how to develop your company’s framework and the last section - Get Inspired With Sustainable Packaging Guidelines From Major Brands - for inspiring sustainable packaging principles from other businesses.
+See the next section - Steps To Creating Your Own Sustainability Priorities - for guidance on how to make packaging more sustainable and develop your company’s framework.
+In the last section we explore how it's already been done- Get Inspired With Sustainable Packaging Guidelines From Major Brands - for inspiring sustainable packaging principles from other businesses.

 Rest assured though...there are SOME absolutes!